-- 11. As required by the Companies (Auditor's Report) Order, 2016 ('the Order') issued by the Central Government of India in terms of Section 143(11) of the Act, we give in the Annexure A a statement on the matters specified in paragraphs 3 and 4 of the Order. - 12.
-Further to our comments in Annexure A, as required by Section 143(3) of the Act, we report that: - a) we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit; - b) in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books;
+- 11. As required by the Companies (Auditor's Report) Order, 2016 ('the Order') issued by the Central Government of India in terms of Section 143(11) of the Act, we give in the "Annexure A", a statement on the matters specified in paragraphs 3 and 4 of the Order. - 12.
+Further to our comments in Annexure A, as required by Section 143(3) of the Act, we report that: - a) we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit;